pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 The Environment page contains details of the applications' environment.
-It contains properties including, but not limited to, system properties, environment variables, and configuration properties (such as appsettings.json) in a Steeltoe application.
+It contains properties including, but not limited to, system properties, environment variables, and configuration properties (such as `appsettings.json`) in a Steeltoe application.

 The page includes the following capabilities for `viewing` configured environment properties:

-- The UI has a search feature that enables the user to search for a property or values.
+- The UI has a search feature that enables you to search for a property or values.
-- Each property has a search icon at the right corner which helps the user quickly see all the occurrences of a specific property key without manually typing in the search box.
+- Each property has a search icon at the right corner which helps you quickly see all the occurrences of a specific property key without manually typing in the search box.
   Clicking the search button locates the property name.
 - The **Refresh Scope** button on the top right corner of the page probes the application to refresh